jina-ai/reader/README.md

 - Live demo: https://jina.ai/reader
 - Or just visit these URLs https://r.jina.ai/https://github.com/jina-ai/reader, https://r.jina.ai/https://x.com/elonmusk and see yourself.

-> Feel free to use https://r.jina.ai/* in production.
+> Feel free to use Reader API in production.
 It is free, stable and scalable.
 We are maintaining it actively as one of the core products of Jina AI.

 <img width="973" alt="image" src="https://github.com/jina-ai/reader/assets/2041322/2067c7a2-c12e-4465-b107-9a16ca178d41">